batteries76/switch-maven/node/content/03-node-forms-extended.md

 ```js
 console.log(req)
 ```
 We will see that it's absolutely enormous.
 There are a few bits and pieces in there I could explain, but there is also many many things that I can't even start to imagine what they are doing.
-It's worth a quick scroll just to have a look about.
+It's worth a quick scroll just to have a look at it all.
 But let's look at the data we need:
 ```js
 console.log(req.body)
 ```